Rey-EL/nist-ddos-incident-report/README.md

 ## Security Context

 This incident report underscores the critical importance of maintaining system availability, a core component of the CIA (Confidentiality, Integrity, Availability) triad.
 DDoS attacks, while primarily impacting availability, can also serve as a smokescreen for more sophisticated attacks aimed at exploiting other vulnerabilities, including those found in the OWASP Top 10 (e.g., data exfiltration facilitated by a distracted security team).
 Effective incident response, as outlined by the NIST framework, is crucial for mitigating the immediate impact of such attacks and preventing further compromise.

+---

+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details.

+---

+## Contributing

+Contributions are welcome!
+If you have suggestions for improvements or want to enhance the report, please feel free to open an issue or submit a pull request.